Altermagnetism of ultrathin CrSb slabs: Results

 For the (110) slab, $J_1$ is even more strongly AFM ($-40.50$~meV), reflecting enhanced in-plane Cr–Cr exchange in the reduced dimensionality.
 The next two NNs are both FM ($J_2=10.14$~meV, $J_3=10.07$~meV), while $J_4=-0.98$~meV, $J_5=-8.90$~meV, and $J_6=-2.45$~meV are AFM.
-Notably, in the (110) slab, all interactions are compatible with the AFM ground state.
+Notably, in the (110) slab all interactions are compatible with the AFM ground state.
 This suggests that dimensional confinement in this orientation selectively amplifies the dominant exchange while suppressing competing terms.

 These results reinforce the robustness of the (110) orientation discussed in Sec.~\ref{sec:slab110}: its exchange topology preserves strong AFM coupling down to the ultrathin limit, enabling the survival of large exchange-driven spin splitting.
-This suggests that the N'eel temperature of (110) slabs remain comparable to that of the bulk.
-However, an accurate determination of the actual transition temperature should also include non-isotropic terms of the Hamiltonian.